-The Diocese of Salford provides Catholic Academy Trusts, schools and colleges for the following reasons:
+The Diocese of Salford provides Catholic Academy Trusts, schools, and colleges for the following reasons:

 - 1. To assist in the mission of making Christ known to all people; - 2.
-To assist parents, who are the prime educators of their children, in the education and religious formation of their children; - 3.
+To assist parents and carers, who are the prime educators of their children, in the education and religious formation of their children; - 3.
 To be of service to the local Church the Diocese the Parish and the Christian home; - 4.
 To be of service to society.

-Emmaus Catholic Academy Trust Mission & Vision:
+Emmaus Catholic Academy Trust Vision:

-To provide great Catholic education across Greater Manchester in line with the Diocesan vision to 'rebuild the church for future generations'.
+To provide great Catholic education across Greater Manchester.

-Journey with Emmaus CAT ...
+Journey with Emmaus CAT...